A Star Is Born (1954 film): 1983 restoration

 In October 1981, an Academy tribute to Ira Gershwin was held, in which the musical number "The Man That Got Away" was screened.
 Following the ceremony, academy president Fay Kinan expressed interest in the removed footage.
 By courtesy of Warner Bros. studio chairman Robert A. Daly, film preservationist Ronald Haver was granted access into the studio's film vaults.
 Alongside archivist Don Woodruff and editor Craig Holt, Haver located four minutes of the missing thirty minutes inside a storage facility that belonged to film librarian Merle Ray Harlin, who had been recently convicted of grand theft of motion pictures.
 Over the course of six months, Haver located more missing scenes, including two complete musical numbers: "Here's What I'm Here For" and "Lose That Long Face".
 Additionally, the film's stereophonic soundtrack had been found inside the Burbank sound library.
 However, seven to eight minutes of matching footage to some of the film's dramatic scenes was never located.
 Rather than scrap these scenes, a choice was made to intersperse the soundtrack with filtered production stills of these sequences, assembled from the archives.

 On July 7, 1983, the reconstructed version (with a runtime of 176 minutes) was screened at the Radio City Music Hall.
 Those in attendance included James Mason and Garland's daughters Liza Minnelli and Lorna Luft.
 Cukor had died the night before a special screening of the film was held at the Samuel Goldwyn Theater on January 24, 1983.
-In the spring of 1984, the restored film was re-issued and shown at the Ziegfeld Theatre in New York City; for this engagement, an outtake of Garland's performing "The Man That Got Away" in a different costume and hairstyle was included.
+In the spring of 1984, the restored film was reissued and shown at the Ziegfeld Theatre in New York City.
+For this engagement, an outtake of Garland's performing "The Man That Got Away" (in a different costume and hairstyle) was included.
 The same year, when PBS was producing its documentary for Great Performances, Judy Garland: The Concert Years, another small piece of footage was found and shown for the first time in the program: Garland singing "When My Sugar Walks Down the Street", which was deleted from the "Born in a Trunk" sequence.